King Opera House: History

-The Victorian-era structure first opened its doors in the late 19th century, and has since undergone extensive restoration prior to reopening for use in 1979.
-The auditorium of the opera house has numerous seats on ground level, with additional seating in the balcony; all with an intricate, period-correct design.
-Built for large and well-sized performances on its stage, the opera house's basement, in contrast, has two couches and two small closet-sized dressing rooms.
-The basement can be highly cramped, in its relatively modest changing area and green room, particularly for productions with large casts.
+The auditorium of the opera house has 218 seats on the ground level, with about 96 seats in the balcony; all seats on the ground floor have an intricate, period-correct design.
+Built to accommodate large and well-sized performances on its stage, the opera house's basement, in contrast, has two small dressing rooms and two closets.
+The basement can be highly cramped in its relatively modest changing area and green room, particularly for productions with large casts.